pfsense/docs/source/vpn/ipsec/nat-with-ipsec-phase-2-networks.rst

 NAT with IPsec Phase 2 Networks
 ===============================

-As of pfSense 2.1, there is support for NAT on IPsec Phase 2 networks.
+As of pfSense® software version 2.1, there is support for NAT on IPsec Phase 2 networks.

 Configuration
 -------------